flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 !!! warning "Please Note"
     Throttle Calibration is required for all versions of the FlyByWire A32NX.

-This guide will help you setting up your throttles for use with the FlyByWire A32NX.

 ## Introduction

+This guide will help you set up your throttles for use with the FlyByWire A32NX.

 There are many throttle controllers available to use in Microsoft Flight Simulator.
 Many have dedicated throttle levers/sliders and some have sliders which can be used as throttle levers/sliders.